 From this follows some practical conclusions that a woman should know in order to avoid letting herself be intimidated or forced to have sexual relations.
 If a man has an erection, 'nothing in nature, no physical force makes him have this orgasm inside a vagina.
 The stimulation he feels is coupled with the desire for orgasm and not for sexual relations, as such'.
 Masturbation can do him as much good and even 'there is no imperative reason for him to have an orgasm at all.'
 (Hite Report) Thus the woman would be no more than a wanking machine for the man.
-The problem participate as such, or at least autonomously, in all political revolutions in order to impose their own interests.
-And it obviously intends to represent them in a political and democratic way; it is speaking in the name of half the human race!
-It denounces the concept of 'conjugal duty' as covering up 'legal rape', but almost forgets to denounce the institution of marriage which is just as deadly for the man as for the woman.
-It conjures up a hypothetical and antediluvian matriarchy to evoke future victory.
-It believes itself to be radical because it has discovered that sexual inequality and oppression came before capitalism and are therefore more fundamental.
-It refuses to see to what extent capitalism has revolutionised and modernised the nature of this old oppression.
-Feminism is a product of the modern world that it is incapable of understanding.
+The problem becomes knowing whether she wants to put him to the same use or not.